nolia/Noodle/README.md

 ### Usage

 It's really simple: no schema, no relations, no consistency rules, no thread-contained objects.
-And it's also easy to use, create Noodle instance and register types you want to store:
+Just create Noodle instance and register types you want to store:

 ```java
 class Book {